 Depending upon the last purchase of the subscribers or buyers in your list, you segment them into a new group.

 For these subscribers, you would want to take a different marketing approach as compared to other subscribers.

 You will have to gain access to what kind of products your subscribers look for and their last purchases, on the basis of that, you need to target them and create more personalized marketing efforts.

 Hence, it becomes an ideal factor on the basis of which you perform list segmentation.

-What kind of products your subscribers are looking for online?
-What recent activities they have done which you can use to leverage your sales offer.?
+What kind of products are your subscribers looking for online?
+What recent activities have they done that you can use to leverage your sales offer.?

 There is always a way to personalize your marketing offers and content according to their recent web activities.